 Through partnering with local food shares and free healthcare clinics in the area, H4H hopes to help reduce the prevalence of hypertension and cardiac diseases in the homeless community.
 In addition, this initiative aims to promote awareness for the community by creating needed volunteer opportunities for university students.
 As of the Fall 2016 semester, H4H Orlando has been a Registered Student Organization (RSO) at UCF.

 Hearts for the Homeless strives to increase their impact in the homeless community by reaching out to different universities and partnering with more locations and clinics.
-Currently, Hearts for the Homeless is at UCF, FSU, USF, UF and UNT.
+Currently, Hearts for the Homeless is in the U.S., Brazil, India, and Sri Lanka.
 At these locations, our organization focuses on heart health education and screenings among the homeless community.